sonicer105/LMGGame/README.md

 Since I was not sure if the coding challenge was a "Pencils down, stop working" at the deadline deal, I have created a branch called `timed-coding-challenge-final` that has my code up until the deadline and will not be updated.
 You can find that [here](https://github.com/sonicer105/LMGGame/tree/timed-coding-challenge-final).
 I will continue to make updates to branch `master`, namely I found a few bugs after submitting the project for review.
+Keep in mind that the live version link on that branch is tracking `master`, not `timed-coding-challenge-final` so the heorku app does not reflect that  version of the code.

 ## Disclaimer
 Though you can play this game on mobile phones, I do not recommended it.
 The game is best enjoyed on a desktop.
 Use a